swcarpentry/DEPRECATED-boot-camps/4-Debugging/Readme.md

 ## Valgrind

-Valgrind is a utility for compiled codes which aids in debugging, finiding memory leaks, and profiling.
+Valgrind is a utility for compiled codes which aids in debugging, finding memory leaks, and profiling.
 This is invaluable for codes tracking down errors that only happen at runtime, such as segfaults.

 As an example, first compile the following program without optimization.